President's Cup FAQs

 How do I sign up?

-Registration for President’s Cup 2022 opens August 8, 2022 and runs through the end of the first round.
+Registration for the fifth President’s Cup will open in January 2024.
 To sign up, visit this webpage under the registration section and make sure to use a “.gov” or “.mil” email address.

 Will I need any special software or applications to participate in the President’s Cup?